 Some things you should be aware of:

-You can force members of your organization to sign-in with SSO.
-Enabling this option will prevent all of your users (including you) from signing in with their email and password, so make sure your SSO system is working and configured properly before turning it on in Amplitude.
+- You can require members of your organization to sign in with SSO.
+Doing so will prevent users from signing in with their email and password, so make sure your SSO system is working and configured properly before turning it on in Amplitude.